 We are a signatory to both the 2013 and 2018 Bangladesh Fire and Safety Accords and fully support all efforts towards factory safety for workers in Bangladesh.

-A full list of signatories and details of the Accord can be found on the Accord website.
-Read more.
+In 2021, Forever New signed the new International Accord for Health and Safety in the textile and garment industry.
+A full list of signatories and details of the International Accord for Health and Safety can be found on the International Accord website..

 OUR PLEDGE AGAINST FORCED LABOUR IN THE UZBEK COTTON SECTOR